 This one was a bit of a doozy, and one of the scariest things I have experienced.
 A rickshaw following us lost control as a semi truck pulled out in front of it and this was the result.
 The driver was pretty badly injured and had to return to Norway, but his teammates were okay.
 More on this to come later.

 Another rickshaw with another group of Norwegians turned their rickshaw into a convertible.
-Or, they were force to after they flipped the rickshaw and ripped off the top.
+Or, they were forced to after they flipped the rickshaw and ripped off the top.
 But it seems like there was much better airflow after.

 Maybe one of the most calming moments from the race was an incredible sunset on a perfectly paved road with the air cooler that it had been for weeks.
 It’s the little things that you appreciated after the Rickshaw Run, like this, as we were just one day away from the finish line.